-WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that though certain financial finding exist (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings noted (appropriate instructions against which have been given in this order), the fee increase proposal of the school may be rejected.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial and other observations that the sufficient funds are not available with the school to carry out its operations for the academic session 2019-20.
+Accordingly, the fee increase proposal of the school may be accepted.

 AND WHEREAS, the school has incurred capital expenditure for building amounting INR 15,69,482 in contravention of clause 2 of public notice dated 04.05.1997 and Rule 177 of DSER, 1973.
-Also, school has incurred capital expenditure of INR 61,65,987 in excess of collection of development fee and thus, utilised school funds for capital expenditure in contravention of provision of Rule 177 of DSER, 1973 and clause (vii) (c) of Order No. F.DE/15/Act/2K/243/KKK/ 883-1982 dated 10.02.2005 issued by this Directorate that "Capital expenditure cannot constitute a component of the financial fee structure" therefore, this is required to be recovered from the Society.
-Thus, the school may be directed to recover INR 77,35,469 from the society.
+Also, school has incurred capital expenditure of INR 61,65,987 in excess of collection of development fee collected and thus, utilised school funds for capital expenditure in contravention of provision of Rule 177 of DSER, 1973 and clause (vii) (c) of Order No. F.DE/15/Act/2K/243/KKK/ 883-1982 dated 10.02.2005 issued by this Directorate that "Capital expenditure cannot constitute a component of the financial fee structure" and therefore, required to be recovered from the Society.
+Thus, the school is directed to recover INR 77,35,469 from the society.
 The amount of above receipt along with copy of bank statement showing the receipt of above-mentioned amount should be submitted with DoE, in compliance of the same, within 30 days from the date of issuance of this order.
 Non-compliance of this shall be taken up as per DSEA & R, 1973.